sgothel/direct_bt/README.md

 The project requires CMake 3.1+ for building and a Java JDK >= 11.

+This project also uses the [Jau C++ Library](https://jausoft.com/cgit/jaucpp.git/) as a git submodule, which has been extracted earlier from this project to better encapsulation and allow general use.

 *TinyB* requires GLib/GIO 2.40+.
 It also
 requires *BlueZ* with GATT profile activated, which is currently experimental (as of *BlueZ* 5.37), so you might have to run bluetoothd with the -E flag.
 For